 Whereas, Increasing energy imports from Canada makes sense for the United States.
-Canada is a trusted neighbor with a stable democratic government, strong environmental standards--equal to that of the U.S.--and some of the most stringent human rights and worker protection legislation in the world: and
+Canada is a trusted neighbor with a stable democratic government, strong environmental standards-equal to that of the United States-and some of the most stringent human rights and worker protection laws in the world; and

 Whereas, Improvements in production technology have reduced the carbon footprint of Canadian oil sands development by 26 percent on a per-barrel basis since 1990.
 Oil sands production accounts for 6.9 percent of Canada's greenhouse gas (GHG) emissions and 0.1 percent, or one-thousandth, of global GHG emissions.
-Total emissions from Canada's oil sands sector was 48 megatons in 2010, equivalent to 0.5 percent of U.S. GHG emissions.
-Oil sands crude has similar carbon dioxide emissions to other heavy oils and is 9 percent more carbon-intensive than the average crude refined in the U.S. on a wells-to-wheels basis; and
+Total emissions from Canada's oil sands sector was 61 megatons in 2012, equivalent to about 0.9 percent of U.S. GHG emissions.
+Oil sands crude has similar carbon dioxide emissions to other heavy oils and is 9 percent more carbon-intensive than the average crude refined in the United States on a wells-to-wheels basis; and

-Whereas, The 57 refineries in the Gulf Coast region provide a total refining capacity of approximately 8.7 million barrels per day (bpd), or half of U.S. refining capacity.
-In 2011, these refineries imported approximately 5 million bpd of crude oil from more than 30 countries, with the top four suppliers being Mexico (22 percent), Saudi Arabia (17 percent), Venezuela (16 percent), and Nigeria (9 percent).
+Whereas, The 56 refineries in the Gulf Coast region provide a total refining capacity of approximately 9.2 million barrels per day (bpd), or half of U.S. refining capacity.
+In 2013, these refineries imported approximately 3.8 million bpd of crude oil from more than 30 countries, with the top three suppliers being Saudi Arabia (25 percent), Mexico (22 percent), and Venezuela (19 percent).
 Imports from Mexico and Venezuela are declining as production from these countries decreases and supply contracts expire.
-Once completed, TransCanada's Keystone XL and Gulf Coast Expansion projects could displace roughly 40 percent of the oil the U.S. currently imports from the Persian Gulf and Venezuela; and
+Once completed, TransCanada's Keystone XL and Gulf Coast Expansion projects could displace roughly 40 percent of the oil the United States currently imports from the Persian Gulf and Venezuela; and statements and several U.S. Department of State studies.

-Whereas, The Keystone XL pipeline project has been subject to the most thorough public consultation process of any proposed U.S. pipeline.
-It has also been the focus of multiple environmental impact statements and several U.S. Department of State studies.
 These analyses have concluded that it poses the least impact to the environment and is much safer than other modes of transporting crude oil; and

+Whereas, The Keystone XL pipeline project has been subject to the most thorough public consultation process of any proposed U.S. pipeline and the subject of multiple environmental impact